Stanly-Davis/Simple-World-Creation-Game-in-Unity/README.md

 # Simple World Creation Game

-•	I have made a simple game where player can select up to 5 cubes or sphere.
+•	I have made a simple game where player can select up to 5 cubes or sphere

 •	The selected object can be dragged on the playground.

 •	After this, a player object is introduced to next scene, which can move around the objects.

 This was an assignment for Game dev internship which i dint get selected 😭